sertansenturk/predominantmelodymakam/README.md

 The algorithm uses several modules in Essentia.
 Follow the [instructions](http://essentia.upf.edu/documentation/installing.html) to install the library.

-__FOR PYTHON 2 ONLY:__, you should link the python bindings of Essentia in the virtual environment:
+__FOR PYTHON 2 ONLY:__ You should link the python bindings of Essentia in the virtual environment:

     ln -s /usr/local/lib/python2.7/dist-packages/essentia env/lib/python2.7/site-packages